DreamOfTheRedChamber/system-design-interviews/databaseDesign.md

 	- Length of bit vector
 	- Number of stored entries

 ### Standalone final solution
+#### Terminologies
+* In-memory table: In-memory skip list
+* 1~N-1th disk-based tables: Sstable
+* Tablet server: Slave server

 #### Read process
-1. First check the (Key, Value) pair inside memory.
+1. First check the Key inside in-memory skip list.
 2. Check the bloom filter for each file and decide which file might have this key.
 3. Use the index to find the value for the key.
-4. Read and return key, value pair
+4. Read and return key, value pair.

 #### Write process
+1. Record the write operation inside write ahead log.
-1. Write directly goes to the last table in memory
+2. Write directly goes to the in-memory skip list.
-2. If the Nth table is full, sort it and write it to disk.
+3. If the in-memory skip list reaches its maximum capacity, sort it and write it to disk as a Sstable.
 At the same time create index and bloom filter for it.
-3. Then create a new table/file.
+4. Then create a new table/file.

 ## Scale
 ### Sharding with master slave model
 * Master has the hashmap [Key, server address]
 * Slave is responsible for storing data

+#### Read process
+1. Client sends request of reading Key K to master server.
+2. Master returns the server index by checking its consistent hashmap.
+3. Client sends request of Key to slave server.
+	1. First check the Key pair inside memory.
+	2. Check the bloom filter for each file and decide which file might have this key.
+	3. Use the index to find the value for the key.
+	4. Read and return key, value pair

+#### Write process
+1. Clients send request of writing pair K,V to master server.
+2. Master returns the server index
+3. Clients send request of writing pair K,V to slave server.
+	1. Slave records the write operation inside write ahead log.
+	2. Slave writes directly go to the in-memory skip list.
+	3. If the in-memory skip list reaches its maximum capacity, sort it and write it to disk as a Sstable.
+At the same time create index and bloom filter for it.
+	4. Then create a new table/file.

-### Too much data to store on local disk
+### Too much data to store on slave local disk
-* Add
-* Replace local disk with GFS
+* Replace local disk with GFS for
 	- Disk size
 	- Replica
 	- Failure and recovery
+* Write ahead log and SsTable are all stored inside GFS.
-* How to write SSTable to GFS
+	- How to write SsTable to GFS
-	- Divide SSTable into multiple chunks and store each chunk inside GFS.
+		+ Divide SsTable into multiple chunks (64MB) and store each chunk inside GFS.

+#### Read/Write process
+* GFS is added as an additional layer

 ### Race condition
+* Master server also has a distributed lock (such as Chubby/Zookeeper)
 * Distributed lock
 	- Consistent hashmap is stored inside the lock server

+#### Read process
+1. Client sends request of reading Key K to master server.
+2. Master server locks the key.
+Returns the server index by checking its consistent hashmap.
+3. Client sends request of Key to slave server.
+	1. First check the Key pair inside memory.
+	2. Check the bloom filter for each file and decide which file might have this key.
+	3. Use the index to find the value for the key.
+	4. Read and return key, value pair
+4. Read process finishes.
+Slave notifies the client.
+5. The client notifies the master server to unlock the key.

+#### Write process
+1. Clients send request of writing pair K,V to master server.
+2. Master server locks the key.
+Returns the server index.
+3. Clients send request of writing pair K,V to slave server.
+	1. Slave records the write operation inside write ahead log.
+	2. Slave writes directly go to the in-memory skip list.
+	3. If the in-memory skip list reaches its maximum capacity, sort it and write it to disk as a Sstable.
+At the same time create index and bloom filter for it.
+	4. Then create a new table/file.
+4. Write process finishes.
+Slave notifies the client.
+5. The client notifies the master server to unlock the key.